-Twitter says user data meant for security purposes may have gone to advertisers
+Twitter says user data meant for security purposes may have been used for advertising

 Social media companies, including Twitter and Facebook, have faced heat from users and regulators globally on how their platforms handle user data.

-Twitter said when advertisers uploaded their marketing lists, it may have matched people on Twitter to their list based on the email or phone number the Twitter account holder provided.
+Twitter said when advertisers uploaded their marketing lists, it may have matched people on the platform to their list based on the email or phone number provided by account holders.

+The company said the information was not shared with third parties, but was made available internally to allow users to receive targeted advertising.

 Reporting by Munsif Vengattil in Bengaluru; Editing by Anil D'Silva